 Featuring bold, concept car styling, an upmarket interior and a hi-tech hybrid powerplant, the newcomer certainly stands out from the crowd.
 Interior quality is impressive, with plush materials and soft-touch surfaces throughout.

-As well as the NX 300h hybrid model, buyers can also opt for an NX 200t turbocharged 2.0-litre petrol version, which is exclusively available in F Sport guise.
+As well as the NX 300h hybrid model, buyers can also opt for an NX 200t turbocharged 2.0-litre petrol version, which claims 35.8mpg and 183g/km of CO2.
+This sports-orientated (but not very sporty) model is exclusively available in F Sport guise.
 In contrast, the petrol-electric NX can be had in S, SE, Luxury, F Sport and Premier guises.

 Our choice: Lexus NX 300h Luxury

 The Lexus isn’t likely to suit all tastes, but there’s no denying that its daring style attracts attention.
 Influenced by the jaw-dropping LF-NX concept that made its debut at the 2013 Frankfurt Motor Show, the newcomer has a bold mix of sharp creases, curves and chunky SUV styling cues.

 All versions get alloy wheels and LED dipped beam headlamps, while SE models are marked out by their useful roof rails.
 Luxury and flagship Premier versions are given an extra visual lift courtesy of extra silver trim inserts.
 However, while the NX 300h looks striking from some angles, its busy blend of intersecting lines can be a little jarring, and it’s sensitive to colour, too.

 Inside the angular theme is limited to the raised climate control panel, but in typically Lexus fashion the materials are pleasing and the finish tight.
 Attention-to-detail comes in the shape of a portable vanity mirror on the back of the centre tunnel’s storage bin lid, and a new touchpad control for the 6.2-inch infotainment screen.